loneJogger/xvii/README.md

     - put something on the profile page temporarily

 - [ ] server logging
-    - incorporate log service on ws and errors
     - remove console logs from client

 - [ ] deployment stack